lgleto/TopNews-Andoid-iOS/README.md

 ### Controller & Model

 The data binding with the controller it is now simplified.
-Now we can acess to the reopsitry after database context is set.
-And than the UI wait's for the trigger in callbak to update it self.
+Now we can access to the repository after database context is set.
+And then the UI wait's for the trigger in callback to update itself.

 ```swift
 class ArticlesTVC: UITableViewController {